plabayo/rama/rama-quic/e2e/bench/README.md

 images pinned in [`bench.lock.json`](bench.lock.json), generates the certificates and served files inside containers, runs every client x server pair for every case, prints one table per case and writes the SVGs under `graph/`, plus a JSON report under `target/quic-bench/`.
+Container logs are saved by default under `target/quic-bench/logs/<timestamp>/`.
+A partial report is saved after each cell to `target/quic-bench/in-progress.json`, so an interrupted matrix can still be inspected or rendered with `bench-matrix-report`.

 Useful knobs (`--help` has them all):